 This process will give you the peace of mind that your policy will actually operate in full in the event of an incident.

 Our 5-tier approach has helped hundreds of businesses identify underlying risks that could impact their survival.
-Talk to our team today about the inspection that’s right for you.

 Hopefully, your business will be fortunate enough never to encounter an adverse incident.
 However there are many advantages in planning in advance to support your business goals and arranging adequate insurance protection, but why should you invest in a Business Continuity Plan?

 Achieve Tangible Competitive Advantage

 With over 40% of larger businesses now vendor checking before engaging suppliers, having a Business Continuity Plan (BCP) consistent with BS 25999 or ISO 22301 gives you a competitive edge.
 Customers need assurances that their supply chain will not let them down, and a supplier with a BCP is an obvious choice over a competitor who poses a risk by not having planning in place.

 Position Yourself to Tender for Publicly Funded and Higher Value Contracts

 Since the introduction of the Civil Contingencies Act in 2004, all publicly funded work has required that suppliers have a Business Continuity Plan, which has narrowed the choice of suppliers available to the public sector.
 Having a BCP pre-qualifies SMEs and allows them to compete on more equal terms.

 According to AIRMIC (Association of Insurance & Risk Managers) – BCP is seen by insurers as a means to improve the quality of the business they underwrite and that BCP helps organisations mitigate impact, recover faster, minimise losses and thus reduce premiums.

 Improve your credit rating and become more attractive to investors and purchasers